untari/online-shop/README.md

 # online-shop
-adding shoes as the product for the exiting online-shop and using react for design to allowed the users choose colors and sizes
+adding shoes as the product for the exiting online-shop and using react for designs to allowed the users to choose colors and sizes